 Fashion photography is fundamentally about outfits.
 As a photographer, your job is to sell the goods and the lifestyle that goes with them.
 It is critical not to lose sight of this.
 Choose a setting that complements the attire when preparing for the shoot.
 This is determined by the type of photography you undertake.
 Catalog photography benefits from a neutral setting, but high fashion or editorial photography allows for more creativity.

-Aside from the venue, consider the hair and cosmetics, and hire expert stylists if the money allows.
+Aside from the venue, consider the hair and cosmetics, and hire expert stylists if the budget allows.
 The photo’s atmosphere is also affected by the beautiful look.
 Soft makeup and flowing locks, for example, are ideal for photographing pastels because they don’t distract from the clothing.

 12. Try to be innovative about unique poses